deargle-classes/business-analytics/_topics/13_-_CRISP-DM_Project/index.md

 ----------

 You will write a report following the CRISP-DM structure.
 Remember that your audience is management of the hospital and every figure/table included in the report needs to be accompanied by an explanation of why it is included/significant to your findings.
-Specifically,your report should have the following sections:
+Specifically, your report should have the following sections:

 ### Business Understanding- 5% ###
 In this section, describe the purpose of the project.
 Articulating the purpose will help you in later stages of the CRISP-DM process.